-Description of works Indicative timing/responsibility 6 Community facility A multi-purpose community facility is envisaged associated with the proposed neighbourhood centre within Precinct 4.
+Description of works Indicative timing/responsibility 7 Community facility - Fitzgibbon residential area A multi-purpose community facility is envisaged associated with the proposed neighbourhood centre within Precinct 4.
 Contributions to this facility will be required from future development in Precinct 4 at a rate determined in the ULDA's Infrastructure Charges Schedule.
-Contributions towards this facility will also be sought from external parties including the Commonwealth Government.
+8 Community facility - Carseldine Urban Village A community facility is envisaged within Precinct 1.
+Contributions to this facility will be required from future development in Precinct 1, 2 and 3 at a rate determined in the ULDA's Infrastructure Charges Schedule.